 You’ll start to get used to spending so many hours on public transport.

 It’s weird because when I’m at home, a 2-hour journey feels like a lifetime but when I’m travelling it feels normal.

 “Oh, it’s only 8 hours, that’s nothing,” said no one in the UK about a journey, ever.
 See my guide all about night bus survival!

 12. Or get up at ungodly hours for so many sunrises

 Growing up I never wanted to get up before 8 am.
 I’m not really a morning person.

-But little did I know, I’d wake up for so many sunrises on my travels throughout the world.
+But little did I know, I’d wake up to so many sunrises on my travels throughout the world.

 4 am trek up a mountain to see the sun pop its head over the hills you say?
 I’m in!